oconnor663/bao/docs/spec.md

 the security requirements can be simplified to "verify the hash of every node you read, and don't skip the empty chunk."
 But decoders that do support seeking need to consider the final chunk requirement very carefully.
-The decoder is expected to maintain these guarantees:
+The decoder is expected to maintain these guarantees, even in the face of a man-in-the-middle attacker who modifies the encoded bytes:

-- Any byte returned to the caller matches the corresponding byte of the original input.
+- Any output byte returned by the decoder matches the corresponding input byte from the original input.
 - If EOF is indicated to the caller in any way, either through a read or through a seek, it matches the length of the original input.
-- If the decoder returns a complete input, the decoding hash must be the unique hash of that input.
+- If the decoder reads a complete output to EOF, the decoding hash must be the Bao hash of that output.
+There are no "decoding collisions" where two different hashes decode the same output to EOF.
+(Though two different hashes may decode the same output, if at least one of the decodings encounters an error before EOF.)

-Note one non-guarantee in particular: The encoding itself may be mutable.
+Note one non-guarantee in particular: The encoding itself may be malleable.
 Multiple "different" encodings may decode to the same input, under the same hash.
-For example, appending extra bytes to a valid encoding may have no effect on decoding.
+See the design rationales for more on this.

 ## Security